- share risks between customers

 Monday 14 May, Staple Inn Hall, London

-In this sessional Professor Jens Perch Nielsen and his co-authors (from Cass Business School) discussed new solutions to three of the most current and challenging problems in pension research.
-The three challenges addressed were:
+In this sessional, Professor Jens Perch Nielsen and his co-authors (from Cass Business School) discussed new solutions to three of the most current and challenging problems in pension research.
+The three challenges that were addressed are:

-a) To make the product so easy to understand that the pensioner can self-select the financial risk and design the financial investment strategy within minutes
+1) To make the pension product so easy to understand that the pensioner can self-select the financial risk and design the financial investment strategy within minutes;

-b) Automatic and easy to understand mortality risk sharing between customers
+2) To design automatic and easy to understand mortality risk sharing between customers;

 If you want more information about our research programmes please contact the IFoA Actuarial Research Centre: